THE TRANSMISSION GALLERY

-This is a busy medium wave site - no fewer than 6 services broadcast from here, all of them BBC up until the early 1990s.
+This was a busy medium wave site - no fewer than 6 services were broadcast from here, all of them BBC up until the early 1990s.

 There are four masts and one self supporting tower at this site.
 The tower holds the usual array of mobile 'phone antennas and may also be home to the FM Tx antenna of a low powered relay for Original 106 and the DAB Tx antenna, but my visit was before these entered service.

 |Below: the last photo was taken from the top of the Ferris wheel at Codona’s Aberdeen Beach, and Durris can be seen in the distance, centre of the picture.|